 Stay at home if you feel unwell or have symptoms, until you are given medical clearance to stop isolating.
 Coronavirus symptoms include a continuous cough, high temperature, and the loss of your sense of smell or taste.
 If you have the symptoms of the Coronavirus, the NHS number to call is 111.

 WEAR A FACE MASK

 Wearing a face mask is now compulsory in churches to help lower the risk of infection for other people.
+Children under 11 are exempt and those who cannot wear face masks because of a disability.
 We have free disposal face masks at the main door of the church – you are welcome to help yourself.
 Here’s how to wear them.